Whitewall dancing women photo shoot

 Approaching unknown cultures

 One of the keys to success in photographing cultures other than your own is to do as much research as you can before you go.
 Talk to the people who have been there and get their recommendations.
-Find out if there are taboos about photography and, if so, what they are.
+Find out if there are about photography and, if so, what they are.
 Another key to success is being sensitive to local customs and the different reactions people may have towards you and your camera.
 Learn a few simple phrases in the local language so that you can at least greet people and ask if you can take pictures of them.

 Some people have no problem with photography and you should treat them in the same courteous and respectful way that you would treat people at home, involving them and asking for their permission.
 Others have objections to taking pictures of certain individuals or groups.
 Some people object on religious grounds.
 Some feel that you want to make fun of them, show their poverty or some other aspect of their lives to the world.
 Other people believe that when you make an image of them, you are stealing their soul or in some other way taking something from them.